Supreme Allied Commander

 Supreme Allied Commander is the title held by the most senior commander within certain multinational military alliances.
 It originated as a term used by the Allies during World War I, and is currently used only within NATO for Supreme Allied Commander Europe and Supreme Allied Commander Transformation.

 Historical titles

 World War I

 On 26 March 1918, the French marshal Ferdinand Foch was appointed Supreme Allied Commander, gaining command of all Allied forces everywhere, and coordinated the British, French, American, and Italian armies to stop the German spring offensive, the last large offensive of the German Empire.
 He was the one who accepted the German cessation of hostilities in his private train.

-On 14 April 1918, at his own request, Foch was appointed, "Commander in Chief of the Allied Armies".
+On 16 April 1918, at his own request, Foch was appointed "Commander-in-Chief of the Allied Armies".
 Despite his promotion 19 days earlier, and the subsequent Beauvais Conference of 3 April 1918, he was not provided a title.
-He remedied this by making up his own title and by writing to Prime Minister Clemenceau to request it, which was immediately granted.
-This is important because the Doullens Conference of 26 March was kept a secret until 30 March, and still not known to most of the army once it was published.
+He remedied this by making up his own title and by writing to Prime Minister Georges Clemenceau to request it, which was immediately granted.